 Editor's Choice

-IAMS for Vitality Small and Medium Breed Dry Senior Dog Food is made with small and medium dog breeds in mind and contains everything your pooch needs for their later years, helping support signs of healthy vitality, including keeping their digestive system in working order.
-Enriched with essential minerals and vitamin D to support strong bones, it's suitable for dogs aged eight years+.
+IAMS for Vitality Small and Medium Breed Dry Senior Dog Food is made with small and medium dog breeds in mind.
+It contains everything your pooch needs for its later years, helping support signs of healthy vitality and keeping its digestive system in working order.
+In addition, the kibble helps keep plaque and tartar build-up at bay whilst not being too hard or too big for a smaller, older dog.
+Enriched with essential minerals and vitamin D to support strong bones, it's suitable for dogs aged eight years or more.

 Pros